nicolas-sabbatini/dot-files/README.md

-# mi-prompt
+# My prompt conf
-My dotfiles and prompt
+My prompt and a few scripts that I use every day.